 What does it mean to be a Conconian?

 Aaron P.: Our Conconian values describe us so well: reliable, driven, resilient, accountable, loyal, relational, authentic.
-We take on our jobs here like our own home or anything else.
+We approach our jobs here like we would in our own homes.
 We buy into the idea that this is on us.
 This is ours.
 It you’re willing to put in the work here, the sky is the limit.

 Alberto: I agree.
 You’ve got to be self-motivated.
 If you don’t have the passion to build work, this isn’t your company.
 It’s got to be in your heart.
 I take a lot of pride in self-performing.
 I can actually say, I built that.